Fully vaccinated people (two weeks after single dose vaccine or second of a 2-dose vaccine):

 It’s been a long year-plus of living with COVID-19 restrictions and worries.
-But one-third of U.S. adults are fully vaccinated against the virus (and half are halfway there), the weather’s becoming balmier, and challenging school years are winding down.
+But 41% of U.S. adults are fully vaccinated against the virus (and half are halfway there), the weather’s becoming balmier, and challenging school years are winding down.
 Naturally, many of us are ready to venture out for proper vacations this summer.

 Carrie Horn, MD, chief medical officer and chief of the Division of Hospital & Internal Medicine at National Jewish Health, hears loud and clear that her patients and their families are ready to roam. “’I’m tired of my house, tired of online learning, tired of masks, tired of feeling stuck.’
 Most everyone, understandably, is ready to start making up for lost time.”